Skip to content

 Gear South Dakota Lawns Actually Need

-The spreaders, controllers, seed, and tools that show up most often in the South Dakota calendar above — the short list worth owning.
+The spreaders, controllers, seed, and tools that show up most often in the South Dakota calendar above — built around a fall-first routine — overseeding, aeration, and pre-emergent timing matter more here than anything you buy for summer.

 Scotts Turf Builder EdgeGuard DLX Broadcast Spreader